chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 -   Have SSH Key Pair ready in AWS, so new VM's are created using that pair.
     Reference for [AWS SSH Key Pair creation](https://docs.aws.amazon.com/ground-station/latest/ug/create-ec2-ssh-key-pair.html)
 -   We do not support passphrase for Private Key authentication.
--   Preferred key type will be ed25519
+-   Preferred key type will be ed25519.
+Deployment on RHEl 9 & Ubuntu 22.04.x the ed25519 ssh key algorithms is required.
 -   Make sure your linux has `sysctl` utility available in all nodes.

 {{< warning >}}